 Morning: Cloudy Bay Winery

-I went to this winery on an Intrepid Travel tour of New Zealand, so I had our trusty guide, who I’m pretending was named Russell, to drive us.
+I got to be driven to Cloudy Bay by our amazing guide whom I am calling Russell.
 If you don’t have access to Russell, some poor soul in your group will have to forgo the booze for the day.
-Or you could just get a child who is too young to drink to drive you over.
+Or you could just get a child who is too young to drink drive you over.

 three fun facts: cloudy bay winery